cran/imputeTS/README.md

 ### Reference
 You can cite imputeTS the following:

-  > Moritz, Steffen, and Thomas Bartz-Beielstein. "imputeTS: Time Series Missing Value Imputation in R." R Journal 9.1 (2017).
+  > Moritz, Steffen, and Thomas Bartz-Beielstein. "imputeTS: Time Series Missing Value Imputation in R." R Journal 9.1 (2017). doi: 10.32614/RJ-2017-009.

+### Need Help?
+If you have general programming problems or need help using the package please ask your question on [StackOverflow].
+By doing so all users will be able to benefit in the future from your question.

+> Don't forget to mark your question with the [imputets] tag on StackOverflow to get me notified

 ### Support
-If you found a bug or have suggestions, feel free to get in contact via steffen.moritz10 at gmail.com
+If you found a bug or have suggestions, feel free to get in contact via steffen.moritz10 at gmail.com.

 > All feedback is welcome

 ### Version
-**2.7**
+**3.0**

 ### License
 GPL-3